Policy Type: Executive Limitations

 Accordingly, the President may not cause or allow budgeting which:

-1. Contains too little information to enable accurate projection of revenues and expenses, separation of capital and operational items, cash flow, and disclosure of planning assumptions.
+1. Contains too little information to enable accurate projection of revenues and expenses, separation of capital and operational items, and disclosure of planning assumptions.

 2. Plans the expenditure in any fiscal year of more funds than are conservatively projected to be received during that period.